 1944 – 1988

 The 1970’s ushered in many new inventions which would help keep up with production levels for a worldwide market.
 Ken converted eight Cincinnati vertical mills into tapered end mill grinders using “automatic” technology and an ingenious mix of hydraulics and pneumatics.
 He was able to adapt the machines to grind the flutes and radial back-off using a borazon grinding wheel.
 The quality they maintained compares closely to today’s CNC grinding machine centers.
-They eventually contributed to about 60% of Conical’s overall production of quality end mills and tooling at that time.
+They eventually contributed to about 60% of Global & Conical’s overall production of quality end mills and tools at that time.
 To keep up with the times, Ken began investing in numerous CNC driven machines.
 The faster production speeds and improved quality were quickly realized.

 Always the inventor, Ken developed yet another type of CNC milling machine adapted from Cincinnati horizontal mills and the clever usage of multiple electric motors.
 These mills are still producing quality end mills as of this writing.
 In 1988, Ken was diagnosed with cancer.
-Even with this on his mind, he still insisted on being taken back to the shop from the hospital to make sure this new milling machines were running properly.
+Even with this on his mind, he still insisted on being taken back to the shop from the hospital to make sure these new milling machines were running properly.
 Besides Ken’s engineering and mathematical brilliance, a person who knew him would be hard-pressed to find a better, fairer employer.

 HARRIET STANABACK – PRESIDENT